yodabytz/diffanywhere/README.md

 1. Click the **Fork** button at the top-right corner of the repository page.

-2.  bashCopy codegit checkout -b feature/YourFeatureName
+2.  git checkout -b feature/YourFeatureName

-3.  bashCopy codegit commit -am 'Add a feature'
+3.  git commit -am 'Add a feature'

-4.  bashCopy codegit push origin feature/YourFeatureName
+4.  git push origin feature/YourFeatureName

 5. Submit your pull request for review.